erildojs/barber/README.md

 ---

-Agora preciasas rodar as migrations do banco de dados.
+Agora precisas rodar as migrations do banco de dados.

 ```bash
   # Rodar migrations no prisma